Research Products & Services

 Grantee Strategy Cohorts

 A 6-session empowerment program.
-We don't build tools for them; we teach them how to interpret their own reality.
+The program does not build tools for participants.
+It teaches them to interpret their own financial reality and identify what tools are needed.
 The curriculum splits focus between Internal Health (operations) and External Narrative (fundraising).

 For Funders